metayoub/qodly-carousel/README.md

 # Overview

-Carousel component for Qodly studio
+The Carousel component is a UI element designed to display a dynamic array of Stylebox components.

 ## Carousel